MS8080/MarkView/README.md

 ## Overview

-MarkView is a document-based macOS application that provides a seamless Markdown editing experience with live preview.
+Scribe is a document-based macOS application that provides a seamless Markdown editing experience with live preview.
 Built entirely with SwiftUI and powered by [MarkdownUI](https://github.com/gonzalezreal/MarkdownUI), it offers robust rendering of all Markdown elements including tables, code blocks, and more.

 ## Features